+Looking for ways to save money?
 The 52-week money challenge could help you keep an extra $5,000 in your pocket this year.

 What would an extra $5,000 mean in your life?
 Would you use it to pay bills, buy a used vehicle, take a vacation, invest for your retirement or maybe save for a mortgage down payment?

-There’s almost no limit to the things you could do with $5,000.
+There are a lot of things you could do with $5,000.
 The trick is figuring out how you save that much money in the first place.

 Introducing the 52-Week Money Challenge